ltoscano/legacybridge-oss-cobol/README.md

 > **What is Quarkus?** [Quarkus](https://quarkus.io/) is a fast, cloud-native Java framework for microservices, optimized for Kubernetes and serverless.
 It offers quick startup, low memory use, and native compilation.
 This migration produces ready-to-deploy Quarkus code with annotations, dependency injection, and RESTful APIs.

+**Updates**

+08/07/2025: Tested with LiteLLM — best results with OpenAI o4 via Azure, Codex via Azure, Gemini via Vertex, and Claude via Vertex.
+08/07/2025: Tested with OpenRouter — performance on par with LiteLLM, plus support for Grok 3/4 and many more models.
+08/07/2025: GPT-OSS models (both locally and via OpenRouter) proved too limited for complex input/output schemas, so I’m exploring alternative solutions.
+08/08/2025: Tested with GPT-5 — outstanding results!

 ---

 ## 🧭 About this Project